GSA-TTS/identity-handbook/_articles/appdev-troubleshooting-production.md

 #### Saved Queries

-On the right side of the page, we have a few saved queries useful for common triage tasks under "user".
+On the right side of the page, we have a few saved queries useful for common triage tasks under "user" under "prod".

 ![saved user queries in Cloudwatch Insights]({{ site.baseurl }}/images/cloudwatch-saved-queries-users.png)